jatinbhagat/decipherworld/README.dev.md

 ## Next Steps for Production

-When ready to deploy:
+When ready to deploy to Azure:
-1. Set environment variables in Render.com dashboard
+1. Set environment variables in Azure App Service configuration
 2. Use `decipherworld.settings.production`
-3. Connect to Supabase PostgreSQL database
+3. Ensure Azure PostgreSQL database is configured
-4. Deploy using the configured `render.yaml`
+4. Deploy using Azure App Service deployment center or GitHub Actions